 "Own Your Voice" by saundersmusicstudio.comWatch me discover how to use some tools to get a clearer, more efficient, vocal onset.
 Grab a narrow (coffee) straw and get ready to "own your voice".

 The human voice is a complex instrument that requires individual attention in order to perform efficiently and in a healthy manner.
 In essence , the basis of singing is the manipulation of an internal mechanism (that which we cannot see), which requires having a teacher with expertise in anatomy and physiology.
 In addition, outside ears are essential to learning to sing due to the fact that people hear mostly through bone conduction, and therefore, do not hear themselves as they truly sound.
 Equally important to the singing process is understanding of the "inner voice".
 How a singer thinks about his/her voice and his/her expectations of sound will enable the body to react in different ways.

 Whether one wants to improve his/her solo performance, choir singing or just wants to sing for fun, voice lessons will cater to the individual's needs as a singer.
 Lessons will give the student the opportunity to explore different genres of music, from classical to pop, as well as learn healthy technique to ensure a lifetime of singing!

 Students have the opportunity to perform in a minimum of 2 recitals per year.
-In addition, a master class, where students will work with an outside clinician on topics such as "performance anxiety" or "eliminating vocal tension" is offered at least once a year.
+In addition master classes, where students get to choose topics such as "performance anxiety" or "eliminating vocal tension" are offered at least twice a year.

 Please email or call for rates, availability and more information: